 CREATING A BIG HEADWRAP BOW STYLE

-There was a nice turnout at the event with women being the majority of the guests.
-As soon as I walked into the multi-purpose room, I saw so many ladies wearing beautiful headwraps in various styles.
+There was a nice turn out the event with women being the majority of the guests.
+As soon as I walked into the multi-purpose room I saw so many ladies wearing beautiful headwraps in various styles.

 I first met Monica Benford Echols who was creating a bow headwrap style for Sandra O’Neal.
-A small group of women was gathered around Monica and Sandra with their cellphones to take pictures of the bow style.
-While a few others recorded Monica creating the headwrap style.
+A small group of women was gathered around Monica and Sandra.

 Monica told me she has been creating headwrap styles for years.
 She first learned how to wrap by watching her mother, and over the years she got better at it.